Skip to main content

 8. Click Create Sync.

-Installing the Google Cloud VPC App
+Installing the Google Cloud VPC app

 Now that you have set up collection for Google Cloud VPC, install the Sumo Logic App to use the pre-configured searches and dashboards that provide visibility into your environment for real-time analysis of overall usage.

-To install the app:
+To install the app, do the following:

 note

-• Choose Source Category and select a source category from the list; or
+• Choose Source Category and select a source category from the list for Default Value.

-Viewing Google Cloud VPC App Dashboards
+Viewing Google Cloud VPC dashboards

 Overview